 Leather seating responds well to steaming, but as with other types of seating, you may need a gentle cleaner to properly wash the surface.
 Make sure you use a mild cleaner made especially for leather.
 One of the advantages of steaming leather seats is that steaming helps recondition the leather to make it look and feel more supple.

 Surfaces like the dashboard and steering wheel receive frequent use, making them prime breeding areas for pathogens.
 A steam wash can help reduce undesirable particles and the illness that accompany them.
 Cup holders, glove boxes, door jambs and panels, foot panels, gas and brake pedals, grab handles, and vinyl floor mats respond well to steam cleaning.

 Instead of using harsh chemicals, which can leave streaks on interior glass, steam them clean instead.
-Steaming eliminates streaks, making them clean while also removing wax, tar and anything else that may have accumulated.
+Steaming eliminates car windows streaks, making them clean while also removing wax, tar and anything else that may have accumulated.

 Interior auto detailing removes odors, including those from smoking, along with pet stains.
 Fabrics and carpeting are thoroughly refreshed, and surfaces dry quickly after the wash, requiring only a quick wipe with a microfiber cloth to remove any lingering moisture.

 Your dealership can offer other detail and wash services as extras for customers who wish to give extra protection to their cars.
 Some of the more popular services include headlight polishing, trim and paint repair.
 Once customers have their looking just the way they want, getting extra protection is the next step.